 Justice of Peace @ Lerderderg Library

-A document signing station will be open in the Lerderderg Library, Bacchus Marsh each Wednesday between the hours of 10.00am and 12 noon.
+A document signing station will be open in the Lerderderg Library, Bacchus Marsh, Wednesdays between the hours of 10.00am and 12 noon on the following dates:

 A registered JP will be available to certify documents, witness statutory declarations, affidavits, enduring power of attorney or signatures.
-JPs do not charge for this service.
+This is a free service.

 Children and parents can explore and engage in a range of short and fun age specific digital storytelling books for kids, through our new Storytime Pods at the Lerderderg Library.
 Available in various languages and themes, children can touch the screen and choose from a variety of books to listen to, some featuring famous authors.